-Rationale This item examines to what extent there are digital-ready policies and legislations in place that mandate a digital and

-(from other parties, registries, services, etc.) by the digital public service (digital-ready legislation).
+This item examines to what extent there are digital-ready policies and legislations in place that mandate a digital and automated consumption of data, information and knowledge (from other parties, registries, services, etc.) by the digital public service (digital-ready legislation).
 Such a mandate enables and facilitates the digital public service to consume data, information and knowledge in an interoperable and future-proof way.
-This item examines a legal behavioral interoperability capability that enables and facilitates the digital public service to consume data information and knowledge.
+This item examines a legal behavioural interoperability capability that enables and facilitates the digital public service to consume data information and knowledge.
 This item is compliant with the EIRA ABB 'Legislation on Data Information and Knowledge Exchange'.